jcastp/org-scribe/tests/README.md

 All test functions follow the pattern:
 - `test-MODULE-DESCRIPTION` for new test files
-- `writing-test-DESCRIPTION` for core tests
+- `org-scribe-test-DESCRIPTION` for core tests
 - `test-FEATURE-ASPECT` for specific features

 Examples:
 - `test-project-module-loads`
-- `writing-test-sanitize-filename`
+- `org-scribe-test-sanitize-filename`
 - `test-capture-character-file-detection`
 - `test-export-scene-break-replacement-html`